 7. Tim Cook

 It sounds informational.
-However, writing in the first person can also be very effective and highly emotive.
+However, writing a bio in the first person can also be very effective and highly emotive.

 NBA legend Shaquille O’Neal gets plenty of stuff right in his LinkedIn profile, as you would expect from a man with a bachelor’s, a master’s, and a doctorate.